Can couples counseling cut drug use and HIV? new study tests video modules

 Summary

-This study looks at whether adding communication skills training and a substance use module to standard couples HIV testing can help male couples reduce drug use and risky sexual behaviors.
-About 484 male couples (one partner aged 17-29, the other 17+) will be randomly assigned to receive standard testing alone or with one or both extra modules.
-The goal is to lower drug use, increase HIV prevention steps like PrEP, and reduce sexually transmitted infections.
+This study tests whether adding a communication skills video and a substance use module to standard couples HIV testing can help male couples reduce drug use and risky sex.
+About 484 male couples are randomly assigned to receive standard testing alone or with one or both extra modules.
+The goal is to see if these additions lower drug use, increase condom use, and reduce sexually transmitted infections.

 Disclaimer Read more